SSWConsulting/SSW.Rules.Content/rules/do-you-know-that-the-vhd-file-will-expand-to-the-size-of-the-partition-inside-the-vhd-when-you-boot-into-it/rule.md

 ---
+seoDescription: "VHD files expand to the size of the partition inside when booted into, requiring sufficient free space."
 type: rule
 archivedreason:
 title: Do you know that the VHD file will expand to the size of the partition inside the VHD when you boot into it?